-It felt painful to let go of certain pieces, as if my favorite children were leaving with strangers.
+It felt painful to let go of certain pieces, as if my favorite children were leaving with strangers and I'd never do anything good again.
 Painter's block would be the price for abandoning them.

-All this madness was discouraging buyers, who sensed something wasn't quite right.
+All this madness was discouraging buyers, who sensed that something wasn't quite right.

 Thinking too much of the work as yours.

 Thinking too much of yourself as the artist.

 Thinking too much about yourself.

 Which isn't just a career problem.
 It's THE problem.